 Finally, in wrapping this up, I took a few photos after Amanda and I returned from our engagement at the Peabody Essex Museum and a wonderful dinner at The Naumkeag Ordinary which is just down the block from the Merchant and has some very tasty offerings.
 After a dismalish day, it was a dark and stormy night (though not too stormy) which made the house look a little intimidating sitting there on the bluff overlooking Washington Street but the candles in the windows were welcoming and there didn't appear to be any sort of ghosts or ghouls hanging around the place, peeking out the windows, or chilling in the guest lounge either.
 As we stayed on a night where there were only a few other guests - that we never even saw come to think of it - it almost felt like we had the whole house to ourselves.

-One other thing I should point out - there's no parking at The Merchant itself but there is a driveway that you can access to drop off your luggage and pick up your parking pass to the public lot a block away in front of the Salem Post Office.
+One other thing I should point out - parking at The Merchant itself is very limited with only six spots available on a first-come, first-service basis and requiring an extra fee but there is complimentary parking available at nearby Riley Plaza.
+Before parking, drive up to the back of the house, drop off your luggage and pick up a complimentary parking pass to the public lot a block away in front of the Salem Post Office.
 It's an easy walk from the house and is perfectly safe to leave your car in so no worries there!
 If it's your first visit to Salem you'll find that parking can be a bit tricky at times and if it's not your first visit, you'll already know that so you'll appreciate the parking arrangements!